pearcej/complex/_sources/AgentBasedModels/ImplementationOfSchellingsModel.rst

     frac_red = num_red / num_neighbors
     frac_blue = num_blue / num_neighbors

-Then, we can compute the fraction of neighbors, for each agent, that are the same color as the agent.
-I use ``np.where``, which is like an element-wise if expression.
+Then, we can compute the fraction of neighbors, for each agent, that are the same color as the agent, using ``np.where``, which is like an element-wise if expression.
 The first parameter is a condition that selects elements from the second or third parameter.

 ::